MMIV-ML/combat-covid-19/README.md

 # combat-covid-19

-**Help combating COVID-19 using multi-scale real-time data recordings and computational approaches in the spirit of community-driven and open science**
+**Help combating COVID-19 using multi-scale real-time data recordings and computational approaches in the spirit of community-driven and open science** (_Bergen multidisciplinary task force_)

 ## Links: